Hube2/acf-post2post/README.md

 existing ACF Relationship and Post Object fields work bi-directionaly, automatically updating the relationship field on the other end of the relationship.

+A couple of months after I created this plugin the developer posted a tutorial on how to do this using a filter.
+That example basically does the same thing except it seems to require the fields to have the same key as well as the same name where this plugin will let you mix fields as long as they are of a type that allows a relationship and they have the same name.

 [Questions?
 Bugs?
 Comments?](https://github.com/Hube2/acf-post2post/issues)

 ## How to use